haliphax/aethersprite/README.md

 - `alias`
   Manage aliases for other commands
 - `lobotomy`
-  A collection of commands for disabling other commands per-server and per-channel
+  Disable other commands per-server and per-channel
 - `only`
   Only allow whitelisted commands in a channel
 - `poll`